ECN311 Microeconomics III

-The course extends the material covered in intermediate courses in microeconomics.
+The course extends the material covered in intermediate courses in microeconomics by using mathematical tools.
 Special emphasis is put on duality theory in economics.
 The lectures cover the theory of the consumer, welfare measures, the theory of the producer, and behavior under uncertainty.

-- How to derive the basic results in production and consumer theory using duality theory
+- How to derive the basic results of producer and consumer theory by using duality theory

 - How to derive welfare measures

 - The theory of choice under uncertainty, including the expected utility theory